MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/open-teams-meetings-in-desktop-app.md

 The browser will store your preference and open the meeting in your Teams desktop app.
 For all future Teams meetings, Outlook will send your meeting join request to the Teams desktop app when you select the meeting link.

-## Set the Teams meeting preference in the Windows registry
+## Set your Teams meeting preference in the Windows registry

 Use this method if you can't set your Teams meeting preference in the browser, or if you want to set the preference on behalf of your users.